Norse settlement of North America: Historiography

-For centuries it remained unclear whether the Icelandic stories represented real voyages by the Norse to North America.
+For centuries, it remained unclear whether the Icelandic stories represented real voyages by the Norse to North America.
 Although the idea of Norse voyages to, and a colony in, North America was discussed by Swiss scholar Paul Henri Mallet in his book Northern Antiquities (English translation 1770), the sagas first gained widespread attention in 1837 when the Danish antiquarian Carl Christian Rafn revived the idea of a Viking presence in North America.
 North America, by the name Winland, first appeared in written sources in a work by Adam of Bremen from approximately 1075.
 The most important works about North America and the early Norse activities there, namely the Sagas of Icelanders, were recorded in the 13th and 14th centuries.
 In 1420, some Inuit captives and their kayaks were taken to Scandinavia.
 The Norse sites were depicted in the Skálholt Map, made by an Icelandic teacher in 1570 and depicting part of northeastern North America and mentioning Helluland, Markland and Vinland.

-Evidence of the Norse west of Greenland came in the 1960s when archaeologist Anne Stine Ingstad and her husband, outdoorsman and author Helge Ingstad, excavated a Norse site at L'Anse aux Meadows in Newfoundland.
-They found a bronze, ring-headed pin like those the Norse used to fasten their cloaks inside the cooking pit of one of the larger dwellings.
-A stone oil lamp and a small spindle whorl, used as the flywheel of a handheld spindle, were found inside another building.
-A fragment of a bone needle believed to have been used for knitting was discovered in the firepit of a third dwelling.
-A small, decorated brass fragment, once gilded, was also discovered.
-Much slag formed as a by-product from the smelting and working of iron was found on the site along with many iron boat nails or rivets.

-In 2012 Canadian researchers identified possible signs of Norse outposts in Nanook at Tanfield Valley on Baffin Island, as well as on Nunguvik, Willows Island, and Avayalik.
-Unusual fabric cordage found on Baffin Island in the 1980s and stored at the Canadian Museum of Civilization was identified in 1999 as possibly of Norse manufacture; that discovery led to more comprehensive exploration of the Tanfield Valley archaeological site for points of contact between Norse Greenlanders and the indigenous Dorset people.

-In 2021 some wood from L'Anse aux Meadows that was chopped by an axe was dated to 1021, thus providing for the first time a certain date with regard to the Norse presence at the site.

 Pseudohistory

-Purported runestones have been found in North America, most famously the Kensington Runestone.
-These are generally considered forgeries or misinterpretations of Native American petroglyphs.
-There are many claims of Norse colonization in New England, none well founded.